 2. The relationship with the potential customer

-Another big difference between an affiliate program and a referral program is the type of relationship between the person who is referring (the affiliate or customer) and the person being referred to the business (the potential new customer).
+Another big difference is the type of relationship between the person who is referring (the affiliate or customer) and the person being referred to the business (the potential new customer).

 Referral programs | Affiliate programs |

-In affiliate marketing, there’s no direct relationship between the two parties.
-The person who clicks the affiliate link doesn’t need to personally know the affiliate, although there is usually some degree of trust.
+In affiliate marketing, the person who clicks the affiliate link usually doesn’t know the affiliate personally.

 3. How the program is shared